-How to Export Multiple Excel sheets to CSV or Text Files Using Visual Basic
+Export Multiple Excel Worksheets to CSV or Text Using VBA

 The Problem

 Using the basic functions in Excel, you are only able to save your entire worksheet as a text file or as a CSV.
 So, how do you convert multiple Excel sheets into separate CSV or text files?
-That's why we created the step-by-step guide below as a way to share with others how we solved this problem.
+That’s why we created the step-by-step guide below to share how we solved this problem.

 Sub ExportSheetsToText()